 Generally labelled as “niacinamide,” this ingredient has the potential to prevent darker areas of pigmentation from rising to the surface of the skin.

-Triclosan is used in skincare products because of its antibacterial and antifungal properties.
+Triclosan is useful in skincare products because of its antibacterial and antifungal properties.
 It was first used in hospital cleansers decades ago.
 People began to recognize how effective it was as an antimicrobial agent and started adding it to several other products.

-However, according to the Food and Drug Administration, there is a little evidence that the antimicrobial effects of triclosan provide any additional benefit over other regular products.
+However, according to the Food and Drug Administration, there is little evidence that the antimicrobial effects of triclosan provide any additional benefit over other regular products.